 There are some important terms to understand in relation to nodal accounts.
 We’ve explained them below:

 Intermediary – An intermediary is an entity that collects money from customers online and then transfers it to the sellers and vendors involved.
 Online aggregators and marketplaces are good examples of intermediaries.
-Exceptions to this are businesses that facilitate delivery of products or services immediately, like the sale of movie tickets.
+Exceptions to this are businesses that facilitate the delivery of products or services immediately, like the sale of movie tickets.

 Debits – Debits can be made to bank accounts of vendors, sellers, other partners based on agreed terms and conditions.
 This also includes refunds for disputed transactions.
-The business can only raise a request for a debit, the final approval for the debit has to come from the bank.
+The business can only raise a request for debit, the final approval for debit has to come from the bank.

 Credits – Credits can be made into the nodal account based on pre-determined terms and conditions.